McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   themeVariant = "relearn-light"
   # Change the title separator.
 Default to "::".
   titleSeparator = "-"
   # If set to true, the menu in the sidebar will be displayed in a collapsible tree view.
+Although the functionality works with old browsers (IE11), the display of the expander icons is limited to modern browsers
   collapsibleMenu = false
   # If a single page can contain content in multiple languages, add those here
   additionalContentLanguage = [ "en" ]